Posts contain affiliate links, meaning if you click though my links I may earn a commission. See my disclosure for more details.

-This is a guest post by Warren Shute – one of the UK’s leading financial planners.
+This is a post by Warren Shute – one of the UK’s leading financial planners.
 You can read more from Warren on his website www.warrenshute.com which contains a wealth of financial education articles and resources.

 All you need to know about Pensions – and I promise not to send you to sleep!